Kettleshulme: Economy and tourism

 Kettleshulme was once a centre for the manufacture of candle-wick material but this ceased in 1937.
 The old abandoned mill (Lumbhole Mill 1797, rebuilt 1823) still exists but is not in use.
 It is a Grade II* listed building, described by English Heritage as "the last example of a mill where water-powered and steam machinery were used together and survive intact".
 Kettleshulme was the home of 19th-century record-breaker Amos Broadhurst, whose beard grew to a length of seven feet.

 The area around Kettleshulme is popular with walkers.
 To the north are the Bowstones, an early Christian stone sculpture, and nearby Lyme Park.
 From the Bowstones, it is possible on a clear day to see up to thirty miles in all directions, including, to the west, the Lovell Telescope at Jodrell Bank, at one time the world's largest radio telescope, to the north-west, the city of Manchester and its airport and to the east, the rest of the High Peak including Kinder Scout, the Derbyshire's highest point, and Windgather Rocks.

+History

+Kettleshulme was formerly a township in the parish of Prestbury, from 1866 Kettleshulme was a civil parish in its own right, on 1 April 2023 the parish was abolished and merged with Lyme Handley to form "Kettleshulme and Lyme Handley".